zls405/RandomQuotes_NewStarter/README.md

 ### Random Quotes DB Up Settings

-This is a command line application that accepts two parameters:
+This is a command line application that accepts two parameters.
+Please see this [blog post](https://octopus.com/blog/dbup-database-deployment-automation) on DBUp and Octopus Integration.

 - ConnectionString: the connection string to the database.
 Sent in as `--ConnectionString="CONNECTION STRING"`
 - PreviewReportPath: the path of the preview HTML report (useful for approvals).
 Sent in as `--PreviewReportPath="PATH TO REPORT FILE"`